pouya-codes/singularity_auto_annotate/README.md

   --patch_location PATCH_LOCATION
                         Path to root directory to extract patches into.
                          (default: ./)

+  --hd5_location HD5_LOCATION
+                        Path to root directory to save hd5 into.
+                         (default: None)

   --generate_heatmap    Generate heatmaps.
 Default does not generate heatmap.
                          (default: False)